Best Discus Fish Food for Growth, Breeding, and Health

 Feeding granular food can provide your discus with further nutritional enhancements.
 Granular food is a bit heftier and can be a bit more filling than flake food.
 Some are specifically formulated for discus to enhance color.

-In instances where frozen food is not possible, freeze dried food can provide your discus with optional food varieties.
-Several companies offer assortment of beef heart and worms that have been freeze dried.
+In instances where frozen food is not possible, freeze-dried food can provide your discus with optional food varieties.
+Several companies offer an assortment of beef heart and worms that have been freeze dried.

 To feed freeze dried food, it is best to pre-soak the food before feeding to your discus.
 Pre-soaking will allow water absorption and expansion before you discus eats the food.
 It will keep the food from creating intestinal blockages and much easier for your discus to eat.

 Freeze dried food is a great source of protein, right behind frozen and live foods as a preferred protein source.
 Daily feeding of freeze dried food is not recommended, instead, use freeze-dried food to vary daily feedings.

 Frozen food is a great way to get high protein to your discus.
 Frozen beef heart and bloodworms are available in most pet stores.
 Packaged in small frozen cubes, you can find a variety of companies offering several frozen food options.

 Hikari BioPure is found in every pet store for a reason, it's high-quality food.
 Always a discus fish favorite, the frozen cubes provide a convenient and quick food option for feeding our discus fish.

 Some great options for frozen food include beef heart, krill, shrimp and blood worms.
 Enabling you to provide several variations for daily feedings to your discus.

 The trick to feeding frozen food is to first thaw it out.
 Many hobbyists plop a frozen cube in the water and watch their discus chase the cube around trying to eat it.